{/*

 How do you find them?

-Glenn Gabe, an SEO Consultant at G-Squared Interactive (GSQi), concluded with his analysis of 3000 words that 93% were long-tail keywords and only 7% of the total were head terms.
+Glenn Gabe, an SEO Consultant at G-Squared Interactive (GSQi), concluded that of the 3000 words analyzed, 93% were long-tail keywords, and only 7% were head terms.

 Now you may be wondering what long-tail keywords are.
-Long-tail keywords are 26-40 characters typically used to get the specific version.
+Long-tail keywords are 26-40 characters, typically used to get the specific version.
 Not only do these keywords convert, but they are also less competitive.
-The conversion rate of these keywords is 4.15% higher than the shorter ones.
+The conversion rate of these keywords is 4.15% higher than that of the shorter ones.

 There are numerous ways to find them.
-But below are a couple of our favourites.
+But below are a couple of our favorites.

 • Google Autosuggest: The old school method.
 Type your keyword and let Google do the homework by providing you with autosuggestions.